ballerina-platform/ballerina-lang/docs/SyntaxSummary.md

 ### Modularity

 Ballerina programs can be written in one or more files organized into packages.
-A package is represented by a directory.
+A package is represented by a directory in a file system.

 A package defines a namespace.
 All symbols (e.g. service names, type names and function names) defined in any file in the same package belong to that namespace.
 Any symbol marked public is also visible to outside packages and can be accessed via the package qualified name of the symbol.